vumaasha/Atlas/dataset/README.md

 # Dataset Generation

 ## ATLAS Dataset
-- To download the apparel image dataset, **_ATLAS_** we used in our model, run the following command
+- To download the clothing image dataset, **_ATLAS_** we used in our model, run the following command

 `python create_dataset.py -m atlas`